Ignavusaurus

-Ignavusaurus is a genus of basal sauropodomorph dinosaur that lived during the Early Jurassic in what is now Lesotho.
-Its fossils were found in the Upper Elliot Formation which is probably Hettangian in age (around 200 million years ago).
+Ignavusaurus is an extinct monospecific genus of basal sauropodomorph dinosaur that lived during the Early Jurassic in what is now Lesotho.
+Its fossils were found in the Upper Elliot Formation which is probably Hettangian in age around 200 million years ago.
 It was described on the basis of a partial, well preserved articulated skeleton.
-The type species, I. rachelis, was described in 2010 by Spanish palaeontologist F. Knoll.
+The type species, Ignavusaurus rachelis, was described in 2010 by Spanish palaeontologist F. Knoll.

 Discovery

 The holotype was discovered in southern Lesotho near Ha Ralekoala.
 The fossils were discovered in a mostly articulated state, although the skull was badly damaged, having broken into more than 120 fragments.
-An unpublished 2002 Ph.D. dissertation referred to the remains, but they were not formally described for several years, and the find remained unpublished.
+An unpublished 2002 Ph. dissertation referred to the remains, but they were not formally described for several years, and the find remained unpublished.

 In 2010, the fossils were described by F. Knoll of the Museo Nacional de Ciencias Naturales-CSIC in Madrid as a new taxon, Ignavusaurus rachelis.
 The fossils were brought to the National Museum of Natural History in Paris, where they were provisionally catalogued as BM HR 20; the plan was to return the fossils to Lesotho upon the opening of the Lesotho National Museum.